Arkansas judge’s body found at bottom of lake after family vacation - NewsBreak

 “I truly pray that the successful recovery of Judge Bueker’s body by our deputies and Arkansas Game & Fish Wildlife Officers brings some sense of closure to the Bueker Family and those who knew him best,” Sheriff Lafayette Woods, Jr. said in a statement.

-“The scour of emotions they must feel right now is devastating,” he added.Fourth set of human remains discovered at Lake Mead since May
+“The scour of emotions they must feel right now is devastating,” he added.OU Assistant Coach Cale Gundy Resigns

 Bueker was vacationing with family and friends over the weekend near Mud Lake and at some point ventured off alone, authorities said.
 His family and friends noticed he was missing and soon began a search before calling authorities.